iamkahvi/go_lp_solver/README.md

 `./solver < [lp]`

 ## Implementation
-This program is an implementation of the Revised Simplex Method as defined in the lecture slides.
+This program is an implementation of the Revised Simplex Method using Bland's Rule as defined in the lecture slides.